wangxiaoyunanne/docs/source/hive_scaling.html.md

 connectivity, a more scalable way is to duplicate the feature data of neighboring vertices.
 Depending on the graph size and the size of features, not all of the above data distribution schemes are applicable.
-The following analysis focuses on the feature duplication scheme, with other schemes' result in the summary table.
+The following analysis focuses on the feature duplication scheme, with other schemes' results in the summary table.

 SAGE can be separated into three parts, depending on whether the computation